UBASIC: Features

-For obtaining the latest version of UBASIC, see external links sections.
-Many internet math pages have the language/packages on their own sites.

 Sample program

 The following is a short simple program for the partition count function.
 Although it does not have many of the fancier structures, it is a real program, not invented for this article.
 On a modern fast Athlon it should calculate the partition counts from p(0) to p(1000) in about ½ second.
 Contrast that to over ½ century the first time through.
 To save the result to a file, uncomment line 40 (remove leading apostrophe).